casseds2/CollegeCarpool/docs/blog/blog.md

 to store active user journeys.
 By this I mean it stores the userID, an encoded polyline(their journey line if SAT_Nav enabled) and a list of their waypoints.
 All of this information is removed when the user is finished travelling or exits the nav screen.

+## My Seventeenth Blog
-# Found out that the setTag() method for the polyline I'm looking for is only in the newest version of Map, attempting to update. -One hour later, update is
-nto ideal!
-Have made a temporary Hashmap to store polyline info but rough workaround until patch finished for setTag() which allows me associate objects with lines.
+Found out that the setTag() method for the polyline I'm looking for is only in the newest version of Map, attempting to update. -One hour later, update is nto ideal!
+Have made a temporary Hash map to store polyline info but rough workaround until patch finished for setTag() which allows me associate objects with lines.
+I finally got the setTag() working and the gradle files synced.
+This lead me to be able to story a polyline's waypoints and the owners user ID with it.
+From here I could write directly into his messages.
+Looking into how to get him notified of an incoming message.
+Tinkered with
+Firebase Cloud Notifications and Functions.
+Looked promising but I'll look again tomorrow.
+Completely refactored the GPS service.
+Upon inspection, it was doing far too much work for a UI thread because of poor programming.
+Some functions were being called six times when they only needed to be called once!
+This has lead the UI to perform a lot better and be completely more responsive then it was before.
+It also hasn't crashed in a while.
+Now the system doesn't make continuous calls to Google Directions API, it will only call if off route, a waypoint has been reached or a waypoint was manually removed.
+Less ASYNC tasks meant performance is sped up severely.
+Might also look into parsing the JSON for more info tomorrow if I can get the messaging and possible custom notifications working.